nimeshjm/prize-draw/README.md

 As the requirements grow, this can be refactored; 'orderlineitem' and 'ordergroup' entities can be created.

 Cross cutting concerns should also be addressed, e.g.: caching, logging, validation and exception handling.
+A DI framework should also be put in place when the application grows in complexity.